Diet Cig: Over Easy and Sleep Talk / Dinner Date (2014–2017)

 The band's first EP, titled Over Easy, was released on February 24, 2015.
 It was written by Luciano in her bedroom in August 2014, and was recorded over one night on Halloween of that year.
 The straightforward song lyrics focus on the annoyances of music scenes.
 The name comes from a breakfast special at The Main St. Bistro in New Paltz, where Luciano and Bowman would go almost every day.
 The band released its first single, Scene Sick, in January 2015 on the independent record label Father/Daughter Records.

 On September 18, 2015, Diet Cig released a 7" single entitled Sleep Talk / Dinner Date.
 The track Sleep Talk is "a love song told through a what-if scenario", and Dinner Date has been described as "a self-aware ode to fleeting relationships, changing, and growing out of adolescence."

 The band performed songs from Over Easy and from their upcoming debut album at the South by Southwest festivals in 2016 and 2017.
+On Aug.
+11, 2017, NPR's released a three-song set Diet Cig performed for Tiny Desk Concerts; on YouTube, the performance has more than 650,000 views.